hariszaf/metaGOflow-use-case/index.md

 For bugs/issues you may [open an issue on the GitHub repository of metaGOflow](https://github.com/emo-bon/MetaGOflow/issues) or email Dr. Haris Zafeiropoulos ([haris.zafeiropoulos@kuleuven.be](mailto:haris.zafeiropoulos@kuleuven.be))

-With respect to EMO BON protocos, samples, analyses you may contact the Observation, Data and Service Development Officer of EMBRC, Dr. Ioulia Santi ([ioulia.santi@embrc.eu](mailto:ioulia.santi@embrc.eu))
+With respect to EMO BON protocols, samples, analyses you may contact the Observation, Data and Service Development Officer of EMBRC, Dr. Ioulia Santi ([ioulia.santi@embrc.eu](mailto:ioulia.santi@embrc.eu))

 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)